pavelsaman/pavelsaman.github.io/_posts/2019-11-24-how-does-rkhunter-scan-for-rootkits.md

 	AJAKIT_KSYMS=
 ```

-In function `scanrootkit`, this list of files and locations is looped over and if such a file is found found and not whitelisted, it will report not ok status on the output, e.g. it can look like this in the log file:
+In function `scanrootkit`, this list of files and locations is looped over and if such a file is found and not whitelisted, it will report not ok status on the output, e.g. it can look like this in the log file:

 ```
 [12:11:05] Checking for Apache Worm...